pmo234/Learn_Scotland/README.md

-Since Covid-19 many entertaining industries are getting a shortage in amount of users.
-Based on an [open source statistics](https://www.statista.com/statistics/586826/national-museum-of-scotland-visitor-numbers-united-kingdom-uk/)(figure below) National museum of Scotland is not excluded.
-Our group has volunteered to contribute to the popularisation of Scotland and the National Museum of Scotland and went for the trip to investigate how we can improve visitor's expirienced.
-The museum has interactive screens which display different quiuzes based on historical object within the museum.
+Since Covid-19 many entertaining industries are getting a shortage in the number of users.
+Based on an [open source statistics](https://www.statista.com/statistics/586826/national-museum-of-scotland-visitor-numbers-united-kingdom-uk/)(figure below) The national museum of Scotland is not excluded.
+Our group has volunteered to contribute to the popularisation of Scotland and the National Museum of Scotland and went on the trip to investigate how we can improve visitors' experience.
+The museum has interactive screens which display different quizzes based on a historical object within the museum.
 Therefore, we have decided to make an interactive app/website that can be possibly used within the museum.

 ![Screenshot 2022-12-21 at 20 00 00](https://user-images.githubusercontent.com/68015812/222269171-043b02d9-fb88-4ea9-917d-f149279cb073.png)